 4. Keep Cool… Indoors & Out

 Both The Community at Rockhill and Lutheran Community at Telford have an indoor pool to dip in and cool off on Bucks County’s hottest days!
 Our LiveWell program offers regular aquatics courses for residents who strive for an active lifestyle.
-If you want a change of scene, catch The Loop shuttle to the opposite campus for an alternate wellness experience!
+If you want a change of scene, catch The Loop shuttle to the opposite campus for an alternative wellness experience!

-5. Check on Yourself and Others
+5. Check on Yourself & Others…

-Staying Cool
+Stay Cool

 This coming season should be a time of fun and relaxation, yet it’s essential to take steps to protect yourself and your loved ones from the dangers of heat.
 By staying hydrated, carefully planning your activities and your wardrobe, cooling your living space efficiently and staying alert, you can enjoy a safe and comfortable summer.